honsonbiosci/equipt/docs/source/gettingstarted/platesetup.rst

 Plate Set-Up
 ============

-Equipt allows for a variety of plate set-ups, but has some intentional limitations.
+Equipt allows for a variety of plate arrangements, but has some intentional limitations.
 Standardizing plate loading makes it easier to supply a limited number of arguments to equipt, reducing the likelihood of human error.
 Any plate format is acceptable as long as the following conditions are met.
 2, 3, or 4 replicates are permitted in either a square or line configuration, as shown in the image below.

 .. image:: ../images/23.08.28_qPCR-Layout.png
    :width: 600